Having a base understanding of the speckled trout summer pattern is key if you want to have a shot at catching these fish.

 Using Hydrocoast maps like the one pictured below helps you find water with the right salinity, so you may concentrate your efforts there.

 With this in mind, it's easy to see what causes speckled trout to behave the way they do.
+What this when and where ultimately boils down to is fishing the outer sounds and bays first thing in the morning.

 The Early Bird Gets The Worm

 Spawning is tough on these fish, causing them to burn a lot of energy.
+They get wore out and need to replenish.

 Because of this, the best time for them to grab a bite to eat are the hours before dawn and shortly thereafter.
+And not just because that's when they're not spawning, but also because that is when it's not so hot (like it would be at high noon).

-When you are fishing early in the morning, you are really catching the tail end of the bite.
+So, consider this: when you are fishing early in the morning, you are really catching the tail end of the bite.

 Once 9am rolls around the speckled trout bite is pretty much over, though it is possible to limit out on smaller trout until 11am, maybe noon.